Cities for Smart Surfaces Project: Transforming Urban Environments

 Our Approach

 Our commitment to health equity is ingrained throughout the project.
-Through an equity lens, we assess how smart surface projects impact different communities, ensuring no one is left behind.
+Through this lens, we assess how smart surface projects impact different communities, ensuring no one is left behind.
 Our Affiliates also focus on community engagement as they involve residents, especially those in underserved areas, to co-create solutions.
+Learn about the work our affiliates have done below!

 Stay Connected!